 42-60 inches between each square table

-24-30 inches between corners of diagonal tables.
+24-30 inches between corners of diagonal tables

-However, in a study by Cornell University’s School of Hotel Administration, at a New York City fine-dining restaurant, researchers found that parties at closely spaced tables spent less per minute than those at widely spaced tables.
+In a study by Cornell University’s School of Hotel Administration, at a New York City fine-dining restaurant, researchers found that parties at closely spaced tables spent less per minute than those at widely spaced tables.
 Patrons seemed uncomfortable when freestanding tables were set as close as 17 inches apart and were more comfortable when the distance was closer to a yard apart.

 The answer?
 Offer many different styles of seating at your restaurant, whether in benches, booths, diagonal seating, deuce tables, small tables, or banquet-style tables.
 Osteria La Spiga in Seattle, Washington does a great job of varying their seating options, below.
 Incidentally, this setup is also best for accommodating guests with disabilities.